Alcohol Abuse Or Alcoholism

-If you observe your wife, daughter or mother to be alcohol abusers, it would truly help if you refer them to Her House ASAP, a rehab center exclusively for women.
+If you observe your wife, daughter or mother to be alcohol abusers, it would truly help if you refer them to New Creation Treatment ASAP, a rehab center exclusively for women.
 Otherwise, these women in your life might end up suffering from the following:

 - Physical health issues such as breast cancer, and heart and liver damage.

 The Dangers of Women Alcoholism